MatHelio314/stepper_motor_ws/README.md

     candump can0

-You should not see anything for now and that is normal (my advice is to keep this command running for the futur to visualize the data being transmitted)
+You should not see anything in the candump for now and that is normal (my advice is to keep this command running for the futur to visualize the data being transmitted)